kasperengelen/stride/docs/impact_1.md

-# Simulation assignment 1
+# Impact of implemented features

-This page contains all the information regarding the first part of the dissertation.
+This page contains all the information regarding the impact of the features implemented in the second part of the dissertation.

 [The report](https://github.com/kasperengelen/stride/blob/master/docs/ImpactPaper/ImpactPaper.pdf)
 This file contains a report on our findings.
 It provides brief conclusions on the impact of the implemented features and the graphs used to draw those conclusions.